ankowals/saf/README.md

         scenarioCtx.put("SqlResults",File.class, results);
     }

-Results will be stored as ctx Object SqlResults for validation pruposes which can be done by other step def.
+Results will be stored as scenarioCtx object SqlResults for validation pruposes which can be done by other step def.
 They will be printed to the console and to a file for the purpose of template comparison.
 To make writing of such steps as simple as possible please use SqlCore module.
 Becuase our data set is very small we will use template compariosn

     @Then("^validate that result is like (.*)$")
     public void validate_that_result_is_like(String templateName) {

-        File toCompare = ctx.Object.get("SqlResults",File.class);
+        File toCompare = scenarioCtx.get("SqlResults",File.class);
         String path = toCompare.getAbsolutePath();

         StepCore.attachFileToReport("SqlQueryResult.txt","text/plain",path);